 - The PERFECTION SESSION, or Second Session, is done within the first two months after the First Session.

 - It is your responsibility to book your touch-up appointments.
 Because of high demand, it usually takes about two months to get a touch-up appointment, so please plan accordingly.
 If your brows come back too faded, additional charges may apply.

 - Permanent makeup will not look as bold or sharp on clients with darker skin compared to clients with lighter skin.

 - Some clients’ skin may have a harder time retaining pigment and may require additional sessions, especially if you have had your brows previously tattooed and/or have had your brows covered over by scar tissue.

 THERE IS NO GUARANTEE OF RESULTS.
 Everyone’s results will vary due to skin type, lifestyle, and the initial 10-day care and long-term care of your brows.

 - Use at least SPF 50 to protect your brows.
 Sun exposure will cause fading and can alter the color of your brows.

 - Do not use chemical exfoliants on the area where the microblading process was done.
 This will cause the brows to fade faster.

 - Maintenance is required to maintain desired results.
-Touchups are done on average every 9-12 months to maintain your brows.
+Touchups are done on average every nine to 12 months to maintain your brows.